 In this article, we’ll discuss how passports serve as insurance policies, why you need citizenship insurance, and how it’s a plan for the future, as well as the best time to get a second passport.

 PASSPORTS AS INSURANCE POLICIES

-If you’re a high or ultra-high-net-worth individual, you have a lot of insurance policies to help you cover your lifestyle.
-You have insurance for your car, your home, your business, fine art or jewels, and anything else of high value.
+If you’re a high or ultra-high-net-worth individual, you probably have a lot of insurance policies to help you cover your lifestyle.
+These can include insurance for your car, your home, your business, fine art or jewels, and anything else of high value.

-There is a growing trend in the world where people in countries like Russia, China, Turkey or many places in the Middle East are taking this idea of insurance a step further by going out and getting second passports.
+Now, there is a growing trend in the world where people in countries such as Russia, China, Turkey, or many places in the Middle East are taking the idea of insurance a step further by going out and getting second passports.

 In fact, a recent study of ultra-high-net-worth individuals said that a very significant percentage of the demographic in emerging countries had or were making plans to obtain a second passport.
 This is because there is always the potential for things to fall apart at home.

 For example, there are a lot of people in China who are chasing a second passport.
 They want to ensure that no matter what the government does, no matter what happens politically and socially in the country, they can take themselves and their family elsewhere.

 The goal is to go somewhere where they can’t be refused entry, no matter what the situation is back in China.

 Essentially, they want citizenship insurance — a Plan B for when things go bad in their home country.

 Getting second citizenship also gives people visa-free travel privileges and the perks of being associated with the second country.
 But in most cases, the biggest reason for securing a second passport is the need for an insurance policy.